bourumir-wyngs/rs-opw-kinematics/README.md

 Please see the [example](examples/cartesian_stroke.rs).

+Note: versions 1.8.2 and below may produce large robot rotation while the tool center point is formally following Cartesian path.
+This is fixed since 1.8.3

 ## Visualization
 [KinematicsWithShape](https://docs.rs/rs-opw-kinematics/1.8.2/rs_opw_kinematics/kinematics_with_shape/struct.KinematicsWithShape.html)
 is also straightforward to visualize, as it fully integrates both the kinematics and 3D meshes representing the robot.